C-Loftus/sight-free-talon/readme.md

     <img alt="Sight-free-talon overview video" src="https://github.com/C-Loftus/sight-free-talon/assets/70598503/1c33a46b-9595-4641-a6c1-0bc11b4ea90d" width="400">
 </a>

+- [Official docs](https://colton.bio/sight-free-talon/) can be found on my website and are in active development
 - All voice commands are found in the `.talon` files in each subdirectory and are scoped to each corresponding application or context

 # Installing